On the spectrum of complex unit gain graph: Cospectral -gain graphs

-A considerable amount of literature is available on the construction of cospectral simple graphs.
-From the $ \mathbb{T}$-gain point of view, we may ask the same question about the class of $ \mathbb{T} $-cospectral gain graphs on $ G $.
+A considerable amount of literature is available on constructing cospectral simple graphs.
+From the $ \mathbb{T}$-gain point of view, we may ask the similar question about the class of cospectral gain graphs on $ G $.